On two Abelian Groups Related to the Galois Top: Introduction

 The author of \cite{Adlaj} introduced the Galois top.
 The fixed point $O$ of this top is located on one of the two so-called Galois axes through the center of mass $G$ of the rigid body.
 A Galois axis can be interpreted geometrically in this manner: it passes through $G$ and is orthogonal to a plane that intersects the MacCullagh ellipsiod centered at $G$ in a circle.
 Besides the two motion invariants - energy $K$ and angular momentum projected onto the vector of gravity $L_g$ (every heavy top has these two invariants) - the Galois top has a third \textit{transcendental} constant of motion.
 It is widely \textit{believed} that such a transcendental (depending on an antiderivative of a variable in the canonical phase space) \textit{would not exist}; for the invariant see formula (3) in \cite{Adlaj}. \\

 The application of the Huygens-Steiner theorem to points $O$ on the Galois axis defines maps from the principal moments of inertia in the center of mass $G$ to the principal moments of inertia in the point $O$. \\ In the next section, it is shown that these maps generate an abelian semigroup.
 In section \ref{section_group} an abelian group is described, also generated by these maps.
+Finally in section \ref{section_group_ext} non-abelian extensions of this semigroup and group are given. \\

+To give a short summary of the findings in this article in one sentence: \\ Applying the Huygens-Steiner theorem in a physical setting, we construct a \textit{non-linear} representation of the one-dimensional, affine, linear (semi)group, the so called $a x + b$ group.